RootLoveWorld/reactProjects/doc/COLLABORATIVE_EDITOR.md

 # Collaborative Rich Text Editor with Tiptap and Yjs

-This project demonstrates a collaborative rich text editor built with Tiptap and Yjs using a plugin-based architecture for extensibility.
+This project demonstrates a collaborative rich text editor built with Tiptap and Yjs.

 ## Features

 1. **Real-time Collaboration**: Multiple users can edit the same document simultaneously
 2. **Presence Indicators**: See other users' cursors and selections
-3. **Plugin-based Architecture**: Extensible through custom extensions
-4. **Rich Text Editing**: Standard formatting options (bold, italic, headings, lists, etc.)
+3. **Rich Text Editing**: Standard formatting options (bold, italic, headings, lists, etc.)
-5. **Advanced Features**: Emoji conversion, mentions, and custom extensions
+4. **Advanced Features**: Emoji insertion and mentions

-## Architecture

-The editor follows a plugin-based approach where functionality is added through extensions:

-- **Core Extensions**: Provided by Tiptap (StarterKit, Collaboration, etc.)
-- **Custom Extensions**: Built-in extensions for specific functionality
-- **Third-party Extensions**: Additional features from the Tiptap ecosystem

-## Extensions Included

-1. **CustomBold/CustomItalic**: Enhanced versions of basic formatting
-2. **Placeholder**: Shows placeholder text when editor is empty
-3. **EmojiExtension**: Converts text shortcuts to emojis (e.g., :) → 🙂)
-4. **MentionExtension**: Allows mentioning other users with @

 ## How to Run